 Good standing: The typical status of a student who is not on academic probation and is eligible to continue in or return to the university.

 Grade-point average (GPA): A measure of scholastic performance; the ratio of quality points earned to semester hours attempted.

 Interdivisional transfer [IDT]: The procedure for transfer from one school or college within the university to another.

-Joint-degree programs: A program whereby a student may pursue an undergraduate degree and a graduate degree
+Joint-degree programs: A program whereby a student may pursue two degree programs simultaneously.

-Leave of absence: An interruption in enrollment, approved by the Associate Dean of Newcomb-Tulane College, which permits re-enrollment without an application for readmission.
+Leave of absence: An interruption in enrollment, approved by the student's Dean, which permits re-enrollment without an application for readmission.

 Major: The primary field of study; students will take the majority of their required courses in this area.

 Matriculation: The state of being registered for credit and working toward a specific degree.

 Minor: The student's field of secondary academic emphasis.